jstrUCSC/revolutionizing-higher-ed-rankings/docs/data.md

 - `/data/author_university_output.csv` — Stores authors and their affiliate universities.
 - `/public/country-info.csv`  — Stores the university and their respective continent.

-Each file follows a standardized format and is regularly updated by the backend scripts after LLM processing.
+university_rankings.csv is updated automatically when the backend scrip is run.
+All the other .csv files are utilized to store metadata.

 ### Data Pipeline